 Who May Suspend

-In accordance with KRS 158.150, the Principal or assistant Principal may suspend a pupil up to a maximum of ten (10) days per incident.
+In accordance with KRS 158.150, the Principal or assistant Principal may suspend a student up to a maximum of ten (10) days per incident.

 Suspension of primary school students shall be considered only in exceptional cases where there are safety issues for the child or others, as determined by the Superintendent/designee.